Home Contents Index Member Center Download Collect! Users Help

 To install the program, refer to the Installation Guide.

-To ensure that your system is correctly set up with appropriate user groups and access rights, and that the name and address of your company are correctly entered, refer to the User's Guide - System Administration.
+To ensure that your system is correctly set up with appropriate user logins and access rights, and that the name and address of your company are correctly entered, refer to the User's Guide - System Administration.

 Once you know that these areas have been set up according to your needs, the next step depends on the functions you want to perform.